Swarsel/.dotfiles/.github/README.md

   These are in random order (also known as 'the order in which I discovered them').
 I would like to express my gratitude to:

-  - All the great people who have contributed code for the nix-community, with special mentions for (this list is unfairly incomplete):
   <details>
-    <summary>Click here to expand...</summary>
+    <summary>The great people who have contributed code for the nix-community, with special mentions for (this list is unfairly incomplete)</summary>

   - [guibou](https://github.com/guibou/)
   - [rycee](https://github.com/rycee)